 It is a minimalistic looking adults electric skateboard with clean matte black finish contrasted by bright orange wheels.
 As you can conclude from the title, it sports a potent 1200W motor that allows it to easily reach top speed of cca 20 mph.

-The maximum weight this little devil can handle is 250 lbs, making it ideal for people who have gained a couple of extra pounds during winter (so called winter-body… am I right?).
+The maximum weight this little devil can handle is 250 lbs, making it ideal for people who have gained a couple of extra pounds during winter (so-called winter-body… am I right?).
 Besides that, the 8.8Ah lithium-ion battery does its magic as well, providing the skateboard with enough juice for approximately 20 miles on a single charge.

 3. Xtreme Free 1500W

 This powerful 1500W long distance electric skateboard has an exceptional build quality and huge, beautiful blue wheels.
-It sets quite the contrast against the 7ply Canadian Maple Wood deck that’s topped off with a good old grip tape.
+It sets quite the contrast against the 7ply Canadian Maple Wood deck that’s topped off with good old grip tape.